OpenCloudOS/opencloudos.github.io/docs/network/Network7-12.en.md

        # ping 2001:db8:1::fff3
        ```

-4. 使用 host 命令验证域名解析是否正常：
+4. Run the host command to verify that domain name resolution is normal:

    ```
    # host client.test.com
    ```

-   如果命令错误，如 connection timed out 或 no servers could be reached，请验证您的 DNS 设置。
+   If the command is wrong, such as connection timed out or no servers could be reached, verify your DNS Settings.

 **Troubleshooting Steps**